Jordan University Hospital: Nursing department

 The Department of Nursing at Jordan University Hospital (JUH) has a team of over 800 nurses delivering specialized services across various medical needs, from premature newborns to trauma and critical care patients.

-Specialized Medical Services
+Specialized medical services

 Aerial image capturing the University Hospital building from above.

 The hospital's expertise covers various specialties, particularly focusing on surgical and medical treatments.
 Some notable achievements include innovative surgical interventions for conditions such as epilepsy, brain tumors, and cerebral vascular malformations.
 Additionally, JUH provides complex procedures like cochlear implants, plastic surgery, and bone marrow transplants.
 Specialized services are also available in areas such as gastrointestinal endoscopy, bariatric surgery, infertility treatment, high-risk pregnancy care, and sleep disorders management.

 JUH offers a large range of advanced medical procedures aimed at improving patient health and well-being.

-Therapeutic Services
+Therapeutic services

 Patients at JUH have access to a diverse range of therapeutic services.

-Medical Equipment
+Medical equipment

 The hospital is equipped with medical technology, including imaging systems and specialized surgical instruments.